w3c/web-nfc/EXPLAINER.md

 ## Key scenarios

-Among different use-cases, NFC allows users to take their NFC enabled device such a a phone and touch NFC tags (sticker, card at the like).
+Among different use-cases, NFC allows users to take their NFC enabled device such as a phone and touch NFC tags (sticker, card and the like).
 The platform, or a certain application can then at this moment read the content and write new content back.